SAR 80

-The Singapore Assault Rifle 80 (SAR 80) is a conventional assault rifle from Singapore.
+The SAR 80 (Singapore Assault Rifle 80) is an assault rifle from Singapore.

-History and development
+History

 In the late 1960s, the Singapore Armed Forces (SAF) adopted the AR-15 as their main service rifle.
 Due to difficulties in obtaining the rifles from the United States, the Singaporean government purchased a license to domestically manufacture the M16 rifle, which was then designated the M16S1.
+It was introduced in 1967.

-However, the domestic rifle requirements were not sufficient to allow Chartered Industries of Singapore (CIS, now Singapore Technologies Kinetics) to economically maintain operations at its rifle factory.
+The domestic rifle requirements were not sufficient to allow Chartered Industries of Singapore (CIS, now Singapore Technologies Kinetics) to economically maintain operations at its rifle factory.
 Export sales of the M16S1 were not a viable option.
 Due to the requirements of the license agreement, CIS had to request permission from Colt and the US State Department to allow any export sale, which they rarely granted.

+Development

 In the early 1970s, Sterling Armaments Company engineers had developed their own 5.56 mm rifle design, the Light Automatic Rifle (LAR), but this had been shelved when Sterling acquired a manufacturing licence for the US-designed Armalite AR-18 assault rifle.
 While Sterling could not legally sublicense the AR-18, their AR-18 derived Sterling Assault Rifle (SAR) was available.

 This was based on a refined version of the Light Automatic Rifle, fitted with an AR-18 trigger group.
 Sterling licensed the SAR design to CIS, who put it into production as the SAR 80.

 The successor to this weapon is the SR-88.